FutureAdLabs/hellojoe/README.md

 Definitely not OTP.

-nOTP is built on top of Node's `cluster` module to manage worker threads.
+nOTP is built on top of Node's `cluster` module to manage worker processes.
 It allows you to write your application in a vaguely Erlang like style, where if something goes wrong, crashing the whole process is the acceptable and preferred way of handling it.